v4rakh/ts3web/README.md

 ### Usage with docker-compose
 The recommended way is to use docker-compose.
-The `network_mode = "host"` is required in order to show correct IP addresses of connected users.
+The `network_mode = "host"` is required in order to show correct IP addresses of connected TeamSpeak users.

-1. The web interface will not be able to use `localhost` as TeamSpeak 3 server address because it's not available in a docker container not using the `host` network.
+1. The web interface will not be able to use `localhost` as TeamSpeak 3 server address because it's not available in a docker container when _not_ using the `host` network.
 Thus the`whitelist.txt` **must** include your public TeamSpeak 3 server IP for this example setup.
 2. The public address also has to match the environment variable `teamspeak_host=your-public-address` within the `env` file referenced in the example `docker-compose`.